nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Delete a Student - `delete`

-Deletes the specified student from the address book.
+Deletes the specified Student Contact from the Address Book.

 Format: